Skip to main content

 Once the land was purchased, further funds were needed to further these aims.
 A local benefactor W. H. Crawford contributed £2,750 towards the erection of plant houses in the Botanic Garden and the Western Road entrance.[2]
 Francis M. Jennings offered a piece of land on the north bank of the river and Cork Corporation, which was leasing part of the bank from Mr Jennings, also gave another part.
 In addition, the Corporation also allowed part of Gill Abbey Lane to be enclosed within the College boundary.[3]

 The gatehouse was designed by Enoch T. Owen, Assistant Architect of the Board of Works in the Gothic style of the original quadrangle buildings.
 The contractor was E. Fitzgerald.
-Metal gates fabricated by John Perrott (Hive Iron Works), Cork, were installed within this structure (these gates were re-located to the Gaol Walk entrance in 1929 where they can be seen still today).[4]
+Metal gates were installed within this structure, which are attributed by O'Dwyer to John Perrott of the Hive Iron Works;[4]; these gates were re-located in 1929 to the Gaol Walk location and the foundry mark on them is that of John Perry and Sons so this point needs to be researched further.

 In 1879 the President reported that the new entrance, bridge and road had been completed; it was opened to the public at the time of the visit of the British Medical Association to Cork.[5]